astronomer/docs/astro/deploy-project.md

 :::tip

-If you have [Deployment API key](api-keys.md) credentials set as OS-level environment variables on your local machine, you can deploy directly to Astro without needing to manually authenticate.
+If you have API credentials set as OS-level environment variables on your local machine, you can deploy directly to Astro without needing to manually authenticate.
 This setup is required for automating code deploys with [CI/CD](set-up-ci-cd.md).

 :::